zaizupro/industrial-coding-theme/README.md

 # industrial_coding

-industrial_coding is a minimal dark Theme for Sublime Text 2 and 3.
+industrial_coding is a minimal dark Theme for Sublime Text 3.
 Also it is a syntax color scheme.
-The theme is based on the great theme [Afterglow].
+The theme is based on the great theme [Afterglow](https://github.com/YabataDesign/afterglow-theme).

 ## Design & Colors